 Ajit Narayanan is a developer and out of compassion and interest, he founded Avaz Inc. to make an augmentative and alternative communication app (AAC) for kids with autism.
-He’s an electrical engineer and used to live and work in the Silicon Valley in the San Francisco Bay Area.
+He's an electrical engineer and used to live and work in the Silicon Valley in the San Francisco Bay Area.
 In 2007, he moved back to India – the city of Chennai – and began working on technology for kids with special needs.
-At that time India had very little assistive technology, and he and his team built India’s first communication device.
+At that time India had the very little assistive technology, and he and his team built India’s first communication device.
 They called it Avaz, which is the Hindi word for speech.
 This device was VERY popular in India and they won an award from the President of India for inventing it.
 After the iPad came out, they converted Avaz into an app, and it’s now being used all over the world.
 Check out: Speaking Through Pictures: Avaz Innovative Augmentative and Alternative Communication App!

 Possibly because living with autism is so much more challenging in India, we found out we had solved a lot of really challenging problems while building an app for India – and that's why the app so popular in other countries too!

 Before we find out more about your product, will you describe what Augmentative or Alternative Communication (AAC) is and why it is a breakthrough for those with autism?

 Well, children with autism have difficulty with language and communication.
 The exact biology of this impairment is poorly understood, but it’s thought that many children on the spectrum find it difficult to “process” language – to convert spoken and written words into meaning and vice-versa.
 That’s why many children with autism are non-verbal, and even some who aren’t, turn out to have small vocabularies and difficulties communicating.
 Not being able to effectively communicate one's needs are often the root of behavior issues and meltdowns and are also the primary reason why children with autism struggle with education.